-Statistics shows that women are awarded child custody in nearly 90 percent of all cases.
+Statistics show that women are awarded child custody in nearly 90 percent of all cases.
 And while a bias against men in child custody cases has been around for decades, let’s explain why this is happening from a legal perspective.

 We invited our Salt Lake City child custody attorney from the Emy A Cordano, Attorney At Law to join our discussion today.
 So why are women generally given the preference over men when awarding child custody?

-Reasons why women get primary or sole physical custody of children in divorce more often than men can vary from one case to another, but it is true that courts in Utah and all across the United States tend to be biased against men when awarding child custody for a variety of reasons.
+Reasons why women get primary or sole physical custody of children in a divorce more often than men can vary from one case to another, but it is true that courts in Utah and all across the United States tend to be biased against men when awarding child custody for a variety of reasons.

-For better or worse, culture plays the predominant role in determining child custody.
+For better or worse, culture plays a predominant role in determining child custody.
 From a cultural and historic perspective, women have always been considered superior parents based on a questionable assumption that infants and young children would not be able to survive without a mother since men cannot nurse and breastfeed babies.

 And while this notion persists in many Utah family courts, it does not change the fact that baseless and unjustified bias against men could constitute gender discrimination.
 A man would be able to fight back against the cultural bias and ensure a fair trial if he is represented by an experienced child custody attorney in Salt Lake City or elsewhere in Utah.